csullivan107/Onenote-Middle-Mouse-Pan/README.md

 ## Use the .exe file
 Download and run the .exe file from this repo. bonus points if you make it a starup program so you never ahve to think about it again... unless you use another computer and curse OneNote's default scroll options yet again.

+Feel free to use the .ico file for fun to make it all smeem more official :)

 ### Chat GPT Startup Instructions (yet to verify)

 Press Win + R to open the Run dialog.